WilliamThyer/williamthyer.github.io/_posts/2021-04-11-bike_networks.md

 ![](https://williamthyer.github.io/images/bike_networks/roads.png)

-When I first saw this map, it really hit me how powerful this database was, and how user-friendly OSMnx is.
+When I first saw this map it really hit me how powerful this database is and how user-friendly OSMnx is.
 The next challenge was to query for bike infrastructure.
 It's a bit more complicated, because I wanted dedicated bike trails as well as bike lanes (collectively referred to as cycleways).
 This [Github thread](https://github.com/gboeing/osmnx/issues/151) gave me the answer:

 ```python
 # Configuring osmnx